Online Program Management Evaluation at EOU

 Pearson representatives have already visited campus and additional visits are planned in the coming months.
 For those of you who have met with them, thank you.
 Pearson has been impressed with our team and our rich history of serving students by providing quality online programs.

-Evaluation, partnership modeling, and negotiation is anticipated to be completed by mid-May.
+Evaluation, partnership modeling, and negotiation is anticipated to be completed by mid-November.
 No partnership decision has been made given we are evaluating Pearson, and Pearson is evaluating EOU.
 Collectively, we will determine whether a partnership provides a path to desired mutually beneficial future outcomes.
 While much work remains before reaching a conclusion of whether to partner with Pearson, I am excited to be investigating the possibilities that an OPM partnership might offer.
 I look forward to engaging with the campus in the coming weeks to share thoughts about this potential partnership.

 Your perspective, feedback, and questions are important.
 If we are to enter into a long-term partnership, we must ensure it is appropriately designed.
 Your involvement will help inform the process.
 To facilitate sharing of information we will be updating you on progress and responding to questions on a frequent basis.